Privileged and Non-Privileged Instructions in Operating System

 Privileged Instructions possess the following characteristics :

 (i) If any attempt is made to execute a Privileged Instruction in User Mode, then it will not be executed and treated as an illegal instruction.
-The Hardware traps it to the Operating System.
+The Hardware traps it in the Operating System.

 (ii) Before transferring the control to any User Program, it is the responsibility of the Operating System to ensure that the Timer is set to interrupt.
 Thus, if the timer interrupts then the Operating System regains the control.